clairefreehafer/foodi/README.md

 ## Deployment

-We Are Hungry Tourists would be deployed using Heroku, which allows the app to be pushed to a directory as one would push it to GitHub or a similar service – simple!
+Foodi would be deployed using Heroku, which allows the app to be pushed to a directory as one would push it to GitHub or a similar service – simple!
 Heroku also provides numerous add-ons to help with things such as continual integration.

 ## Documentation